Careers in Academia

-The Career Services Center offers programs and online resources to assist graduate students with the junior faculty and postdoctoral job search.
+The Career Center offers programs and online resources to assist graduate students with the junior faculty and postdoctoral job search.
 These resources greatly complement, but do not replace, the specialized knowledge that faculty and alumni in your academic department can share with you in your specific discipline.
-Because practices vary among academic disciplines, job candidates are encouraged to work closely with their departments, in addition to the Career Services Center.
+Because practices vary among academic disciplines, job candidates are encouraged to work closely with their departments, in addition to the Career Center.

 Surviving the Job Search

 Understanding the academic hiring process prior to sending out application materials will greatly help you effectively and efficiently approach institutions.
 Review the UC San Diego Academic Job Search Survival Handbook to understand the hiring process from the institution's perspective and obtain information on creating effective application materials, preparing for interviews, campus visits, the job talk, and negotiating an offer with confidence.

 The Chronicle of Higher Education is the most well-known resource for comprehensive information concerning the academic market.
 Subscribers receive the weekly print version and access to all articles and resources online.
 Most of the Chronicle is accessible online to non-subscribers.
 Readers can also utilize their job alert service

 Scholarly & Professional Societies a searchable database of over 1700 scholarly associations.
 Below are links to several additional, discipline and area-specific resources compiled by the by the University of Waterloo

 Academic 360 & Inside Higher Ed provide resources on an array of scholarly organizations, listservs, and other discipline-specific career-related information, and can aid in identifying where to find academic and nonacademic job postings

 PhDs.org provides job and postdoc listings, mostly in science, math, engineering, but not exclusively, as well as valuable articles and advice

 Adjunct Nation offers news and opinion articles, job postings, and analysis for the adjunct educators